ENux-Distro/ENux/README.md

   - We've switched from CentOS to Fedora, ensuring you have the latest and cutting-edge software support
   - Fixed minor bugs on the ENux Package Manager
   - Fixed minor bugs on branding

+### ENux 5.2.1
+   - Thank you all for 1000 downloads for Sourceforge.
+In honor to that, we've released ENux 5.2.1.
+   - ENux 5.2.1 has easier networking with support for "plug and play" WiFi, and has Firefox pre-installed.
+   - Switched from 7.0-rc2-enux-enux to 7.0-rc4-enux-enux kernel, for more hardware and firmware support.
+   - Improved the ENux Installer and ENux Welcomer

 ---